-Guardians and Conservators are entitled to reasonable compensation for their services.
-However, Guardians and Conservators should bear in mind the duty and responsibility to conserve the ward's estate when making decisions regarding services and the fees for such services to be charged by the Guardian or Conservator.
+Guardians and conservators are entitled to reasonable compensation for their services.
+However, both the guardian and the conservator should bear in mind the duty and responsibility to conserve the ward's estate when making decisions regarding services and the fees for such services to be charged by the guardian or conservator.

-STANDARD 8.1 All fees requested by Guardians and Conservators shall be reasonable and related to the duties performed by Guardians and Conservators for services compensable under the District of Columbia law and Court Rules.
+All fees requested by guardians and conservators shall be reasonable and related to the duties performed by guardians and conservators for services compensable under the Superior Court of D.C. and District law.